jon-chun/jon-chun/README.md

 <br></br>

 At Kenyon College, I co-founded the world’s first human-centric AI curriculum.
-I am sole technical advisor and the primary collaborative content creator.
-Over the last six years teaching this curriculum, we have achieved the following milestones:
+I am the sole technical advisor and the primary collaborative content creator.
+Over the last six years of teaching this curriculum, we have achieved the following milestones:

 • Produced research in top publications and conferences (Cambridge UP, Narrative, Journal of Cultural Analytics, etc)

 • Organically grew (no marketing/PR) to ~15k hits from top universities worldwide (#4 CMU, #5 Berkeley, #6 Stanford, #7 Columbia, #9 NYU, #16 Princeton, #22 Oxford, #23 MIT, #25 Cambridge, etc)

-• Diversity: Grew from 18% to 61% Female with URM participation rates often at or above college averages.
+• Diversity: Grew from 18% to 61% female with URM participation rates often at or above college averages.
 Our classes are majority non-STEM, reaching out to many students who otherwise feel alienated by traditional CS study.

 • Achieved enrollment growth from 20 to 120 becoming one of the largest classes at Kenyon